MicrosoftDocs/architecture-center/docs/example-scenario/ai/real-time-anomaly-detection-conveyor-belt-content.md

 ## Scenario details

-Smart factory floors digitally enable collaborative systems to provide real-time responses to changing conditions and customer demands throughout the supply network.
+Smart factory floors enable collaborative systems to provide real-time responses to changing conditions and customer demands throughout the supply network.

 AI and machine learning are used in unique ways throughout the manufacturing sector.
 The most impactful of these applications are predictive maintenance and fault prevention.
 Specifically, detecting anomalies in temperature and vibrations of motors attached to conveyor belts reduces maintenance costs, repair and overhaul time, and the need for spare part inventory.
 It also increases the uptime of the machinery.
 The introduction of predictive maintenance and fault prevention saves millions of dollars a year, and in some cases saves lives by removing personnel from dangerous situations.